Clickport vs Google Analytics: Cookieless vs GA4

 Engagement score (0-100)

-GA4 has an "engagement rate" that tells you whether a session was "engaged" or not.
-Binary.
-Yes or no. A session counts as engaged if it lasted 10+ seconds, had 2+ page views, or triggered a conversion.
-A visitor who spends 9 seconds reading your entire blog post?
-Not engaged.
+GA4 has an "engagement rate" that tells you one thing: was the session engaged or not.
+Yes or no. A session counts as engaged if it ran 10 seconds or longer, had 2 or more page views, or fired a conversion.
+So a visitor who reads your whole blog post in 9 seconds?
+Counted as not engaged.

 Weekday-aware comparisons

 GA4 compares today to yesterday, or this week to last week.
-That means your Monday traffic gets compared to Sunday.
-Your Saturday gets compared to Friday.
-Every single comparison includes the noise of weekly traffic patterns.
+So your Monday gets measured against a Sunday.
+Your Saturday gets measured against a Friday.
+Every comparison carries the noise of the weekly rhythm baked right in.

-Clickport compares against the average of the last 4 identical weekdays at the same hour.
-A Monday is compared to previous Mondays.
-A Saturday to previous Saturdays.
-When the KPI says "visitors are up 12%," it means something.
-Not "it's a weekday instead of a weekend."
+Clickport compares against the average of the last 4 matching weekdays.
+A Monday goes up against earlier Mondays.
+A Saturday against earlier Saturdays.
+So when the KPI says "visitors are up 12%," it means visitors are up, not just that a busy weekday landed next to a quiet weekend.

 Redesigned bounce rate

-Clickport requires all four criteria before calling a session a bounce: single pageview, no clicks, less than 25% scroll depth, and under 15 seconds on page.
-A reader who scrolls through your entire article but doesn't click anything?
+Clickport asks for all four before it calls a session a bounce: a single pageview, no clicks, less than 25% scroll depth, and under 15 seconds on the page.
+A reader who scrolls through your entire article without clicking?
 Not a bounce.
-This typically produces bounce rates 20-40% lower than GA4 reports, and they're more accurate.
+That tends to land bounce rates 20-40% lower than GA4's, and closer to the truth.

 Session drill-down

 GA4 has a "User Explorer" buried deep in the Explore section.
-It requires building a custom exploration, selecting dimensions, and understanding the event model.
+To use it you build a custom exploration, pick dimensions, and learn the event model first.

-Clickport's Sessions panel shows every visitor's full journey on one screen: pages visited, clicks made, forms submitted, goals triggered.
-Filter by "Converted," "Bounced," or "Copied" to find exactly the sessions you care about.
+Clickport's Sessions panel lays out a visitor's whole journey on one screen: pages visited, clicks made, forms submitted, goals triggered.
+Filter by "Converted," "Bounced," or "Copied" to land on exactly the sessions you came for.
 Two clicks from the dashboard.

-Here's what actually changes if you switch.
-No spin.
+Here is what changes if you switch.
+The good and the bad, no spin.

 Cross-device tracking